 Exploratory research is market research that looks for a better understanding.
 For instance, you may have come to this site doing exploratory research about how to do market research for a startup.
 After you’ve gained broader information about marketing research methods, you might move on to more specific research.

 Specific research is when market researchers are looking to answer a very specific question using market data.
-This research might include searching for a specific concept or item, for example, the lowest cost statistical software for a company that will have ten users of the software.
+This research might include searching for a specific concept or item.
+For example, the lowest cost statistical software for a company that will have ten users of the software.
+You might also want to research the history of a business location before deciding to sign a lease because some shopping centers have high turnover.

 To find the answer, you’ll probably want to go with Google Workspace because Forms, Sheets, and other useful business tools are included in the same package as your email.
 Google is the primary email provider for small and medium-sized businesses.